Skip to main content

 Photo by Simon Asher

-Currently, the school offers innovative interdisciplinary programs that enable undergraduate and graduate students to focus on areas of crucial importance: international journalism, science journalism, border and global journalism, and bilingual journalism.
-Classes are taught by faculty with extensive professional and academic experience in these fields.
+Currently, the School offers innovative interdisciplinary programs that enable undergraduate and graduate students to focus on areas of crucial importance: global and border journalism, science and environmental journalism and sports journalism.